Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Conclusion

 \section{Conclusion}

 In this article, we presented a new unbiased estimator which can exploit high strong-order numerical integrators for underdamped Langevin dynamics.
 We refer to our estimator as $\UBUBU$ which does not rely on the Metropolis acceptance/reject step.
-Our estimator is influenced by the work of \cite{ruzayqat2022unbiased}, and instead is constructed using a telescoping sum for different discretization levels \cite{rhee2015unbiased,glynn2014exact}.
+Our estimator is constructed using a telescoping sum for different discretization levels \cite{rhee2015unbiased,glynn2014exact}.
 We were able to gain various theoretical insights, which include showing unbiasedness and finite variance, a central limit theorem, and asymptotic and non-asymptotic bounds on the variance for three algorithms, based on exact, stochastic, and approximate gradients.
 We have studied the behaviour of our algorithm for product target distributions and shown that for a large class of test functions, it has dimension-independent computational complexity.
 For stochastic gradients, we also considered the dependency on the size of the data in the big data limit and shown that our method is very efficient in such situations.
 The proof of these results relies on Wasserstein contraction results for the UBU dynamics.
-We provided numerical experiments verifying our theory and demonstrating the performance gains over other well-known methods such as randomized HMC.
-We have considered a range of model problems including an MNIST multinomial regression problem (Table \ref{table:compeffMNIST}), and a Poisson regression model fitted on 20 years Premier League data (Table \ref{table:compeffPoisson}).
-Our comparisons are based on gradient evaluations per effective sample size.
+We provided numerical experiments verifying our theory and demonstrating the performance gains over other well-known methods such as randomized HMC. {We have considered a range of models including an MNIST multinomial regression and a Poisson regression model.}